envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 %CLIENT_IP%
-   The original client IP which is already added by Envoy as a :ref:`x-forwarded-for <config_http_conn_man_headers_x-forwarded-for>` request header.
+   The original client IP which is already added by Envoy as a :ref:`x-forwarded-for <config_http_conn_man_headers>_x-forwarded-for>` request header.

 %PROTOCOL%
     The original protocol which is already added by Envoy as a :ref:`x-forwarded-proto <config_http_conn_man_headers_x-forwarded-proto>` request header.

-%UPSTREAM_METADATA(namespace, key[, key...])%
+%UPSTREAM_METADATA(["namespace", "key", ...])%
     Populates the header with ref:`EDS endpoint metadata <envoy_api_file_api/eds.proto>` from the upstream host selected by the router.
 Metadata may be selected from any namespace.
 In general, metadata values may be strings, numbers, booleans, lists, nested structures, or null.
 Upstream metadata values may be selected from nested structs by specifying multiple keys.
 Otherwise, only string, boolean, and numeric values are supported.
 If the namespace or key(s) are not found, or if the selected value is not a supported type, then no header is emitted.
-Leading and trailing whitespace is ignored.
-Commas and backslashes (\) may be escaped with backslashes.
+The namespace and key(s) are specified as a JSON array of strings.